elephantscale/elastic-labs/integrations/1-FreeEed.md

 ### STEP 3: Experiment with search

-* Search start "*" brings back all documents
+* Search star "*" brings back all documents
 * Search on a keyword brings back all documents that contain the keyword

 ![](../images/138.png)